dmrl789/findag/docs/production_readiness.md

 - Each produced block must include all available transactions from the mempool.
 - Blocks with zero transactions are a sign of a bug in the mempool draining or transaction submission logic.
 - Error responses from the node should be detailed and in JSON format for easier debugging.
 - The system must be able to handle high transaction throughput and maintain correct block inclusion.

+- [ ] **Round interval configuration and monitoring**: Ensure `round_interval_ms` is set (e.g., 100–250 ms) and is being monitored in production for predictable, deterministic finality.